 The strategies to achieve this mission are to:

 Diversity related scholarly activity is another new direction for the OFDD.
-With Vivian Lewis as primary investigator, the University was recently awarded approximately two million dollars by the National Institutes of Health to help improve diversity in the scientific workforce.
-Over the next three years, Vivian Lewis will study the effects of different mentoring interventions in promoting resilience among biomedical researchers and trainees from underrepresented groups.
+With Vivian Lewis as primary investigator, the University was awarded approximately two million dollars by the National Institutes of Health to help improve diversity in the scientific workforce.
+Vivian Lewis will study the effects of different mentoring interventions in promoting resilience among biomedical researchers and trainees from underrepresented groups.
 The study will be a collaborative effort including faculty and graduate students from the University at Buffalo and Upstate Medical College along with the University of Rochester.

 Faculty Development Officers: Each school has 2 faculty diversity officers, and many schools have diversity councils.